isnogudus/e3dc-mqtt-rs/README.md

 - Store `config.toml` with restricted permissions (0600)
 - Use TLS for MQTT connection (port 8883)
-- Consider using Unix socket for local MQTT broker
 - Credentials are never logged (redacted in debug output)
 - No remote access - runs locally on your network